qbicsoftware/attachi-cli/README.md

   --version          Show the version and exit.
   --help             Show this message and exit.

+While carriage return and new line symbols in the provided COMMENT are automatically replaced, it is good practice not to use them in the first place.

 # Example

 Creating the folder structure for an upload: